robberban/A-Sparse-Hyperspectral-Band-Selection-Based-on-Expectation-Maximization/README.md

 2. **Data Splitting:** The HT2013 dataset must be properly split according to the experiment's requirements.
 Ensure that the data is ready for processing by following the necessary splitting criteria and methods.

 ### How to Run
 After preparing the HT2013 dataset, you can proceed with the spectral band selection experiment.
-The execution steps will depend on the specific script or program you have developed for this task.
-Generally, you would:

-1. Navigate to the directory containing the experiment script.
-2. Execute the script, typically through a command similar to the following (adjust the script name as necessary):

     ```bash
-    python your_script_name.py
+    python BS_trainModel_publc_HD_EM.py
     ```

-Replace `your_script_name.py` with the actual script name designed to perform the spectral band selection on the HT2013 dataset.

----

-**Note:** Ensure that all necessary dependencies are installed before running the experiment.
-Follow the provided instructions carefully to replicate the results successfully.
-If you encounter any issues or have questions, refer to the documentation or raise an issue in the repository.